Baton Rouge Walking and Non-Drug Therapy for Back Pain and Stenosis

 THE TREATMENT OF LUMBAR SPINAL STENOSIS: Walk

-CONTACT Spine & Sports Rehab Center
+CONTACT Medical Spine and Sports Injury and Rehab Centers

-Listen to this PODCAST with Dr. Nate McKee on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates the relief with The Cox® Technic System of Spinal Pain Management for a patient with lumbar spinal stenosis and balance issues.
+Listen to this PODCAST with Dr. Nate McKee on The Back Doctors Podcast with Dr. Michael Johnson as he describes the relief with The Cox® Technic System of Spinal Pain Management for a patient with lumbar spinal stenosis and balance issues.
 Relief with Cox® Technic is described.